 George W. Reed of West Boylston built the pipe organ, and was completed and installed in 1905.
 George was the son of Ruben Reed who was a tinkerer, carpenter, and cabinet maker who dabbled in organ building.
 George learned the basics of the organ building business from his father and continued with that part of it employing as many as four men, depending upon the demand for instruments.

-George built all the wooden parts of the Charlton organ including the wooden pipes and the case, which is made from ash, a very durable wood.
+George built all the wooden parts of the Charlton organ including the wooden parts and the case, which is made from ash, a very durable wood.
 He ordered his pipes and metal parts from organ supply houses, installed them and tuned them himself.
 It is not known who painted the well-preserved design on the case pipes.

 The memorial windows were installed during construction of the present church building.
 The large triple window in the rear of the church is a memory of Lewis Holden, chairman of the original six trustees, and his wife Eliza.
 The theme is the open Bible.
 Another trustee, Leonard Carpenter, is remembered by the window to left of the pulpit, with a cross and descending dove theme.
 To the left of the fireplace in the fireplace room, Elijah Partridge, the Collector of the original trustees, and his wife Ruth are remembered by a double window inscribed “Looking for Hope.“